hsingh17/Spendings-Tracker/README.md

   - preferred currency type -> list and save spendings page will need to return the preferred currency types so UI can render correctly
 - maybe add a notes/memo field when adding spendings
-- make navbar items smaller by a little

 - possible cutover to cognito(?)